5 Types of Billfish to Look for on Your Next Charter

-We will accompany you during your excursion on Flyer, our 31-foot Eastern sportfisher, to provide relaxed direction and assistance, helping you make an impressive catch.
+We will accompany you during your excursion on the Flyer, our 31-foot Eastern sport fisher, to provide relaxed direction and assistance, helping you make an impressive catch.

 One of the most coveted catches is a blue marlin.
-Blue marlin are the largest of all bluefish as they can reach 11 feet and weigh up to 2,000 pounds.
+The blue marlin is the largest of all bluefish as they can reach 11 feet and weigh up to 2,000 pounds.
 They are characterized by cobalt blue shading on top and silvery white on the bottom.
-This billfish can be found throughout the world in tropical, subtropical and temperate ocean water.
+Blue Marlin sportfishing in Hawaii is plentiful.
+This billfish can be found throughout the world in tropical, subtropical, and temperate ocean water.
 They are also the only marlin that has rigid pectoral fins that cannot be folded.

 A sailfish, which is found in warmer water, looks exactly how it sounds, as it has a high blue dorsal fin that looks like a boat’s sail.
 They are usually around seven feet long and grow rapidly, reaching four to five feet in a single year.
 Surprisingly, sailfish have longer bills than spearfish.